Kate Middleton Was Thrilled That Her Children Were Part Of Prince Harry’s Wedding

 The Duchess also shared that with the theme of the week being “life is short,” she is touched that young people are reminding us all of how precious and short life can be.
 Hospice week highlights the “dedication, love, and care” that is provided to children across the U.K. who have life-threatening conditions.

-And like the rest of the world, Kate is still basking the the celebrations that took place last weekend as Meghan Markle and Prince Harry tied the knot in a beautiful ceremony.
+And like the rest of the world, Kate is still basking in the celebrations that took place last weekend as Meghan Markle and Prince Harry tied the knot in a beautiful ceremony.
 People shares that the Duchess kept gushing about how happy she was that her children, George and Charlotte, were able to be a part of the festivities.

 “She and William were saying how thrilled they were to have their children there taking part,” a source close to Kate dished.